Bobbydra/Devops_Practice/Project 3 - LAMP Stack Implementation/README.md

 ![Alt text](<Images/Screenshot (137).png>)

 2. Then I used `sudo mysql` to login to the MySQL console.
 After which I used `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'PassWord.1';` to give the root user a password.
 Then I exited the MySQL console and used `sudo mysql_secure_installation`.
-I put in the password and answerd yesfor all questions and setting a password validation of 1.
+I put in the password and answered yes for all questions and setting a password validation of 1.
 ![Alt text](<Images/Screenshot (138).png>)

 3. Then I logged back in to the console with `sudo mysql -p` to test, and typed in the password.
-Then I exited the video
+Then I exited the console.
 ![Alt text](<Images/Screenshot (139).png>)